Published on Rhodes College: Rhodes Handbook (https://handbook.rhodes.edu/)

 • For appeals of Administrative Hearings related to violations of the Honor Code (referred by the Honor Council) resulting in disciplinary outcomes, the appellate will be the Faculty Appeals Committee, composed of faculty members.

-• For appeals of Community Standards Council decisions and outcomes, the appellate will be the Community Standards Appeals Committee, which is chaired by the Dean of Students, or a designee and composed of a representative from Academic Affairs and a student representative, usually the President of the Honor Council.
+• For appeals of Community Standards Council (CSC) decisions and outcomes, the appellate will be the Community Standards Appeals Committee, which is chaired by the Dean of Students, or a designee and composed of a representative from Academic Affairs and a student representative, usually the President of the Honor Council.

 • For appeals of an Honor Council disciplinary outcomes, the appellate will be the Faculty Appeals Committee, composed of faculty members.